 Having a dog and a cat get along can be challenging, and will depend a lot on their previous experience with the other species.

 Again, the best advice is to keep them separate initially, giving them time to get used to each other’s scent.
 When it’s time for a meet and greet, keep your dog on a lead and have him lie down.
-Have lots of treats and reward good, calm behaviour.
+Have lots of treats and reward good, calm behavior.
 Bring the cat into the room but on the opposite side to the dog.
 Let the cat play around you without getting too close to the dog.

 If the cat is comfortable with the dog, let her go closer to the dog on her own.
 Keep your dog lying down and calm with the treats.
 Let the cat come to the dog and introduce herself.
 It is important to keep these sessions short but frequent.

 Never allow the cat and dog to be together unsupervised until they are completely comfortable in each other’s presence.
 Make sure you have an escape place for your cat if she is feeling threatened or wanting to get away (preferably somewhere high up that the dog can’t reach).
-If either animal is showing inappropriate behaviour, separate them again and slow down the introduction.
+If either animal is showing inappropriate behavior, separate them again and slow down the introduction.